 Make a will

-Wills in Queensland must be drafted and executed to fulfil the writing and execution requirements of section 10 of the Succession Act 1981 (Qld).
+Following steps 1, 2 and 3 means your Will in Queensland is drafted and executed according to the writing and execution requirements of section 10 of the Succession Act 1981 (Qld).

-You must have testamentary capacity - this means you understand what you are doing generally in life, and have the ability to organise your personal affairs.
-Cases seem pretty clear that the courts will try not to interfere (too much) if all the facts and circumstances around your Will show you knew what you were trying to do, even if you didn't do it correctly.
+Next thing to consider before you start writing your Will is your testamentary capacity.
+This means you understand what you are doing generally in life, and have the ability to organise your personal affairs.
+Cases seem pretty clear that the courts will try not to interfere (too much) if all the facts and circumstances around your Will being written show that you knew what you were trying to do, even if you didn't do it possibly totally correctly.
+(There are cases about people writing their Will on a wall, and of course now, more cases of text messages, videos, and recordings.
+All those things can be a document BUT listen up, going down those formats may send your Will to lawyers that will gobble up your estate arguing whether you meant to give things away).

 Do not just say "all my worldly possessions" or "all my money"